ariga/atlas/doc/md/guides/deploying/helm.md

-[Helm](https://helm.sh) is a popular package manager for Kubernetes that allows developers to package applications into distributable modules called [Charts](https://helm.sh/docs/intro/using_helm/#three-big-concepts) that can be installed, upgraded, uninstalled etc. against a Kubernetes cluster.
+[Helm](https://helm.sh) is a popular package manager for Kubernetes that allows developers to package applications into distributable modules called [Charts](https://helm.sh/docs/intro/using_helm/#three-big-concepts) that can be installed, upgraded, uninstalled, and more against a Kubernetes cluster.

 Helm is commonly used by software projects as a means for distributing software in a way that will be simple for developers to manage on their clusters.
 For example,